 A high-level report outlining key messages nationally

 Free attendance at annual conferences, accessing presentations on project key findings, from national policy leads and members

 Good practice case studies on how members use the benchmarking to improve service delivery

-The 2016 project received contributions from 54 commissioning organisations.
-The project is carried out in tandem with the Emergency Care project for providers which has received contributions from 97 services this year.
+42 organisations participated in the Network’s Urgent Care 2018 project, providing 45 data submissions.
+The project is carried out in tandem with the Emergency Care project for providers.
 The provider project covers both Type 1&2 Emergency Department services as well as Type 3 and walk-in services.

 2019/20 Benchmarking Project

 Urgent Care is included in the 2019/20 work programme, collecting 2018/19 data.

 The 2019 outputs from this project can be used to test the effectiveness of the total health system in managing demand for emergency care and providing effective and good value services, alongside testing alignment with national policy and the challenges and opportunities set within NHS Long Term Plan.

 Click here for more information on how the Urgent Care project will support NHS organisations in meeting the national and local priorities outlined in the NHS Long Term Plan.